top of page

 • Children and Families: Children who have Medicaid are more likely to attend school, graduate from high school and attend college than those who are uninsured.
 Families with Medicaid are less likely to end up with medical debt or have their financial security jeopardized by medical bills.

-• Adding red tape and onerous requirements to Medicaid enrollment pushes families backwards and will just lead to Coloradans losing the coverage they're eligible for.
+• Adding red tape and onerous requirements to Medicaid enrollment, pushes families backwards and will just lead to Coloradans losing the coverage they're eligible for.

 • Market Stability: Without Medicaid, the private insurance market and Medicare will not work.
 Medicaid is a critical part of our healthcare system as a whole.